 A Board of Directors was selected and the Coastal Bend School of the Arts was founded.
 It began with a Suzuki program housed at Del Mar College.
 In 2006 Sunshine Melodies Camp became a part of CBSA, having camp at Parkway Presbyterian Church.
 In 2014, the camp has achieved the goals of the founder, Dana Wilson.
 We had students from several ethnic groups, students from Brazil as well as the United States, and all economic levels in attendance.
 A total of $1580 was awarded as scholarships to students from these diverse ethnic and socioeconomic backgrounds.

-to design and implement arts education for students of all socioeconomic and thnic backgrounds where the experience, participate, and excel in music, dance and the theater arts.
+to design and implement arts education for students of all socioeconomic and ethnic backgrounds where they experience, participate, and excel in music, dance and the theater arts.

 to offer workshops, residencies, and classes which nurture a lifetime involvement in the arts, providing exposure and participation regardless of age, ability, income or ethnic origin.